dave-sbs/remark-prototype/backend/graph/eval-datasets/retrieval_tests.md

 **Customer Profile:** Tom, 38, came with partner who wants to buy a chair **Situation:** "Look, my wife really wants one of these chairs.
 I'm just here because she dragged me along.
 But seriously—$1,500 for a chair?
 What am I missing?
 I bought a chair on Amazon for $200 and it's fine.
 Can you actually explain to me why these are worth it?
 Like, what physically makes this worth seven times more than a regular office chair?
 I'm not trying to be difficult, I just genuinely don't understand."

-## Scenario 8: The Skeptical Partner
-**Customer Profile:** Tom, 38, came with partner who wants to buy a chair **Situation:** "Look, my wife really wants one of these chairs.
-I'm just here because she dragged me along.
-But seriously—$1,500 for a chair?
-What am I missing?
-I bought a chair on Amazon for $200 and it's fine.
-Can you actually explain to me why these are worth it?
-Like, what physically makes this worth seven times more than a regular office chair?
-I'm not trying to be difficult, I just genuinely don't understand."

 ## Scenario 9: Weird Desk Setup
 **Customer Profile:** Dave, 21, has a really weird table with sort of a kitchen island height **Situation:** "I have this weird table setup at my house.
 The table's height is pretty high, it's like a kitchen bar island sort of height.
 And I was wondering do you guys have chairs that would sort of have either a stool type of configuration or just high enough so that I can sit and work from that bar table?"